-- A. Official Request from Applying Agency.
-A written request signed by the City Manager/District Manager requesting approval for an out-of-agency service agreement/contract or an adopted resolution from the city/district proposing to serve outside its boundaries must be submitted. - B. Payment of Appropriate Filing Fees.
-The applying agency must submit as part of the application the appropriate filing fees as outlined in the LAFCO Fee Schedule in effect at the time of application.
+A. Official Request from Applying Agency.
+A written request signed by the City Manager/District General Manager requesting approval for an out-ofagency service agreement/contract or an adopted resolution from the city/district proposing to serve outside its boundaries must be submitted.

+- B. Payment of Appropriate Filing Fees.
+The applying agency must submit as part of the application the appropriate filing fees as outlined in the LAFCO Schedule of Fees, Deposits, and Charges in effect at the time of application.
 In addition, these types of applications are also subject to the following deposits: legal counsel, environmental review, and individual notice.
-Applicants shall be required to reimburse the Commission for all charges and costs in excess of the deposits outlined above or will be refunded the balance at the close of the application.

-- C. A completed application form including the submission of a copy of the proposed agreement/contract that has been signed by the property owner(s) and, if necessary, the agency extending service(s), and maps showing the location of the property to be served, existing agency boundaries, the location of the existing infrastructure, and the proposed location of the infrastructure to be extended. - D. Any other information deemed appropriate by the Executive Officer in order to review the service extension request based upon its special circumstances. - 2.
+Applicants shall be required to reimburse the Commission for all charges and costs in excess of the deposits outlined above or will be refunded the balance at the close of the application. - C. A completed application form including the submission of a copy of the proposed agreement/contract that has been signed by the property owner(s) and, if necessary, the agency providing service(s), and maps showing the location of the property to be served, existing agency boundaries, the location of the existing infrastructure, and the proposed location of the infrastructure to be extended. - D. Any other information deemed appropriate by the Executive Officer in order to review the service extension request based upon its special circumstances. - 2.
 Environmental Review Requirements:

-The review of a service agreement/contract request is subject to environmental review procedures as outlined in Section V of this Manual.
+The review of an out-of-agency service agreement/contract is subject to environmental review procedures as outlined in Section V of this Manual.